Cincinnati, OH Solar Panels

 Learn MoreFrequently Asked Questions

-Additionally, Ohio’s property tax exemption means you won’t pay extra taxes on the added value from your solar installation, maximizing your investment return when you sell your home.
+Additionally, Ohio’s property tax exemption means you won’t pay higher property taxes on the added value from your solar installation, allowing you to benefit from the increased home value without the ongoing tax burden.